-Description A converted first floor flat in a two storey and attic which contains three flats.
-Accommodation ON FIRST FLOOR: Entrance Hall, Lounge, Master Bedroom with En Suite Shower Room, Two Further Bedrooms, Kitchen, Bathroom.
-Gross internal floor area (m2) 100 square metres approximately.
-Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and character.
-Local amenities are readily available within Dunlop village centre.
-Age Approximately 140 years.
+Description A purpose built ground floor flat within a detached two storey building which contains four flats.
+Accommodation ON GROUND FLOOR: Entrance hall, lounge, bedroom, kitchen, shower room.
+Gross internal floor area (m2) 51sqm approx. Neighbourhood and location The property is located within an established residential area where surrounding properties are of a variety of ages and styles.
+Local amenities are readily available within Newmilns.
+Age In excess of 100 years.
 Weather Dry and bright.
-Weather over recent weeks has been generally settled.
+Weather over recent weeks has been mixed.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a pointed finish.
+Brick construction with a part pointed and part rendered finish.
+Adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and covered in slates.
-I was unable to inspect the roof space as any access is via the attic level flat.
+I was unable to inspect the roof space as any access is via the

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater units are a mixture of cast iron and PVC material comprising half round gutter feeding round downpipes.
+1 Rainwater fittings Rainwater units are a mixture of cast iron and PVC material consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of solid stone and solid brick construction with an external finish of render and pointed stonework.
+The outer walls are of solid stone and solid brick construction with a part pointed and part rendered finish.
+There are drill holes consistent with the insertion of a chemical damp proof course noted to the lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of UPVC double glazed type.
-The entrance door to the flat from the common corridor is of timber construction.
-The external door to the flatted block is of UPVC double glazed type.
-There are timber fascia and soffit boards.
+Windows are of uPVC double glazed type.
+The entrance door to the flat from the common corridor is of solid timber type.
+The front and rear external doors to the flat are of solid timber type.
 External decorations Visually inspected.
-External decorations External decorative finishes are painted where appropriate.
-Composition (months) Mana Conservatories / porches None.
+External decorative finishes are painted where appropriate.
+Conservatories / porches None.
 Communal areas Circulation areas visually inspected.
-Access to the first floor flat and attic flat are via a shared external staircase and entrance corridor.
+Access to each flat in the block is via a shared entrance corridor and staircase.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the rear of the property, these comprise both areas of private and communal grounds.
-Communal gardens are laid generally to grass.
-Private grounds are laid generally concrete paving.
-Boundaries divisions are marked by timber fencing and stone walls.
+There are garden grounds to the rear of the property which I have assumed to be communal.
+These are laid generally to grass and concrete paving.